Road State Inference via Channel State Information: Related Work

 \section{Related Work}

-The operation of a traffic monitoring system depends on sensing technologies.
-There are a wide variety of sensors used in the traffic monitoring systems today \cite{nellore2016survey}.
+There has been extensive research on traffic monitoring/management systems, and different approaches have been proposed \cite{nellore2016survey} \cite{de2017traffic}.
+The operation of a traffic monitoring system depends on various technologies.
+According to the used technology, we can categorize these systems into three groups: 1) Sensor-based systems 2) Aerial technology-based systems and 3) Wireless technology-based systems.

+\textbf{Sensor-based Systems:} There is a wide variety of sensors used in traffic monitoring systems today.
 These sensors can be classified as intrusive and non-intrusive sensors.
+Intrusive sensors are installed directly into the road surface.
 Sensors such as inductive loops, magnetic detectors, and other weigh-in-motion devices constitute the popular intrusive sensors.
-The major drawback of the intrusive sensors is the interruption of traffic since they are installed under the road surfaces.
-Non-intrusive sensors such as cameras, microwave radars, passive infrared sensors are deployed above the road level or on the side of a roadway and the installation of the systems does not cause an interruption of traffic.
-However, these non-intrusive sensors are generally expensive and power-consuming.
-This limits the large-scale deployment of traffic monitoring systems.
-The cost of the system also increases if the sensor is able to monitor a single lane while the multiple lanes are to be monitored\cite{mimbela2007summary}.
+For example, the freeway performance measurement system (PeMS) is a system used by the California department of transportation (Caltrans).
+It is based on 30-second measurements from inductive loops in real time.
+The data comprises the number of vehicles crossing the loop and occupancy (the average fraction of time a vehicle is present over the loop).
+PeMS data can be accessed online \cite{pems}.
+PeMS achieves an average accuracy of 82\% on the level of service classification task, while it is as low as 56\% for LOS E \cite{khan2017real}.
+The major drawback of the intrusive sensors is the interruption of traffic since they are installed under road surfaces.
+Also, the cost of the system increases if the sensor is able to monitor a single lane while the multiple lanes are to be monitored \cite{mimbela2007summary}.

+Non-intrusive sensors are deployed above the road level or on the side of a roadway.
+As a result, they can be easily deployed, and the installation of the systems does not interrupt traffic flow.
+Cameras, microwave radars, and passive infrared sensors are among the most popular non-intrusive sensors.
+Currently, many traffic monitoring systems incorporate cameras and video processing techniques \cite{vision-based_monitoring}.
+As deep learning techniques are becoming more widely adopted, they offer great potential for traffic monitoring applications over traditional techniques.
+In \cite{pamula2018road}, the authors evaluate the performance of different convolutional neural network (CNN) architectures on the level of service classification.
+They achieve a mean accuracy of more than 80\% for tested CNN configurations, while the best architecture reaches a mean accuracy of 89\%.
+Despite the wide usage of non-intrusive sensors, their deployment and maintenance costs are relatively high.
+Further, their performance can be affected by certain weather conditions \cite{middleton2007state}.

+\textbf{Aerial technology-based systems:} The aerial platforms, especially the unmanned aerial vehicles (UAVs), have become a cost-efficient solution for road traffic monitoring because of their mobility and large range \cite{kanistras2013survey}.
+These technologies don't require any hardware deployment under/on the roadways, and therefore, they are suitable for such a dynamic environment.
+In \cite{zhao2017automated}, the authors present a computer vision-based traffic surveillance system using an aerial camera array.
+They present that the deep learning combined with speeded up robust features (SURF)-based approach is able to achieve over 93\% accuracy in density estimation.